The Private Enemy (novel) FAQ

 Last modified: 2015-03-30 15:12:33.

 Despite at least four or five different people proof-reading the manuscript a few errors were missed.
 These have been corrected in the revised first edition.
 Since I use print on demand, only around 80 copies of the first edition were printed.
-Last time I checked there were 9 of the original first edition copies remaining in stock at Jarrold's Department Store, Norwich.
 The revised first edition copies have "Revised first edition" at the bottom of the copyright page.
-Jarrold's is the only store that I have a sale or return arrangement with so other stores won't have the book in stock and will simply request a new copy printed when a book is ordered.
-(The Dickimaw Store has only has revised first editions.)
+The revised first edition is now out of print following the publication of the second edition.

 The memoir class with the following packages: fontenc (T1 option), inputenc, tgtermes (TeX Gyre Termes font), microtype, lettrine (drop caps), bpchem and glossaries.
 I also used the hyperref package to assist electronic proof-reading, but the hyperlinks were disabled in the final print-ready version (using the draft option).